The value of conceptual knowledge: An illustrative example

 Each eigenvalue~$\lambda_k$ equals the prior variance of~$\theta$ in the direction of the corresponding eigenvector~$\evec_k$.
 So~$\theta$ has the most prior variance in the direction of~$\evec_1$ and the least in the direction of~$\evec_2$.

 \paragraph{Value of information}

-The farmer's data~$\samp\equiv\{(w,y)\}$ comprise the vector~$w=(w_1,w_2)$ and outcome~$y$.
-These data are valuable insofar as they make the farmer's beliefs about~$\theta$ more precise.
-We measure the value of~$\samp$ via the mean difference

-between the prior and posterior variances of~$\theta_1$ and~$\theta_2$.
-This difference is largest when~$w=\pm\evec_1$ and is smallest when~$w=\pm\evec_2$ (see Proposition~\ref{aprop:singleton-voi}).
+The value~$\voi(\samp)$ of the farmer's data is largest when~$w=\pm\evec_1$ and smallest~$w=\pm\evec_2$ (see Proposition~\ref{aprop:singleton-voi}).
 For example, choosing~$w=\evec_1$ makes~$y=\gamma_1+u$ a ``pure signal'' of~$\gamma_1$.
 This makes~$\samp$ maximally valuable because it provides information about the component of~$\theta$ with the most prior variance, leading to the largest difference between prior and posterior variances.
 In contrast, choosing~$w=\evec_2$ makes~$y=\gamma_2+u$ a pure signal of~$\gamma_2$.
 This makes~$\samp$ \emph{minimally} valuable because it provides information about the component of~$\theta$ with the \emph{least} prior variance, leading to the \emph{smallest} difference between prior and posterior variances. \footnote{ In general, the data~$\samp$ are most valuable when they contain information about the components of~$\theta$ with the most prior variance.
-We formalize and prove this claim in Sections~\ref{sec:voi} and~\ref{sec:optimal}. }
+We formalize and prove this claim in Sections~\ref{sec:voi}--\ref{sec:optimal}. }

 \paragraph{Value of conceptual knowledge}

 The data~$\samp$ have maximal value